Certificate in Pastoral Ministry (CPM)

 |TRS 355 The Mission of the Contemporary Catholic|

 |TRS 359 Teenagers: The Church Today and Tomorrow

 |TRS 453 The Practice of Pastoral Ministry|

-The School of Theology and Religious Studies facilitates student internships with a variety of Washington DC organizations in order to augment our students’ educational experience with experience outside the classroom.
-Find out more about where our students intern at.
+The School of Theology and Religious Studies facilitates student internships with a variety of Washington DC organizations in order to augment students’ educational training with experience outside the classroom.
+Find out more about where our students intern.